 The No-Scare Matinee is a great option for the younger ghouls and ghosts.
 Visit the Castle during the day to trick-or-treat without the scares.

 7-9 p.m.
 Oct.
-20 at Twin Lakes Park, Oct.
-27 at Cedar Creek Park
+19 at Northmoreland Park, Oct.
+26 at Mammoth Park

 The annual Hobgoblin Hikes are free haunted walks sponsored by Westmoreland County Parks and Recreation.
 Recommended for ages eight and over, the Hobgoblin Hikes are half-mile guided outdoor walks through the haunted woods of the park.
-Visitors can expect to be led through tunnels and cemeteries, and past more than 100 zombies, ghosts and monsters.
+Visitors can expect to be led through tunnels and cemeteries and past more than 100 zombies, ghosts and monsters.
 No two Hobgoblin Hikes are exactly the same and each park has unique haunted scenes!

 The Hobgoblin Hikes are a safe family alternative to conventional trick-or-treating.
 Parents are encouraged to attend with their children.
 Food and drink will be available for sale at the end of the trail.